jgph91/Restaurant_chooser/README.md

 src/functions.py -> additional functions for cleaning the database
 src/web_scraping.py -> web scraping fucntions for getting phones and range prices
 src/pdf.py -> function for printing out the results in pdf
+src/mail.py -> function for sending the pdf via mail